Jeremy Beck: by moonlight

-Beck has released six CDs of his music on the innova label.
+Beck has released six recordings of his music on the innova label.
 About Beck's most recent release, the music critic Jonathan Woolf declared that Beck "...fashion[s] convincing music from traditional ways and means that sounds alive and relevant. ... [by moonlight] also shows his positive and tonal approach to composition, one that is happily devoid of arid technical or doctrinaire investigations."
 Another review declared that Beck's compositions are "Luminous, expressive, and refined [and that these] are some of the words that come to mind as the album's tonal pieces play, "by moonlight" deftly showing Beck cultivating an individual voice while operating within a tradition."

 String Quartets

-The critic Donald Rosenberg describes the music on Beck's CD, String Quartets (2013), as "forceful and expressive … concise in structure and generous in tonal language, savouring both the dramatic and the poetic," while Joshua Kosman of the San Francisco Chronicle states Beck's music is "appealing and skillfully crafted … [with] lush tonal harmonies."
+The critic Donald Rosenberg describes the music on Beck's recording, String Quartets (2013), as "forceful and expressive … concise in structure and generous in tonal language, savouring both the dramatic and the poetic," while Joshua Kosman of the San Francisco Chronicle states Beck's music is "appealing and skillfully crafted … [with] lush tonal harmonies."
 Kosman further observes that "novelty isn't the only thing music can provide, and the moody expressiveness of Beck's writing is its own reward."

 IonSound Project

-Beck's 2011 CD, IonSound Project, features the ensemble-in-residence at the University of Pittsburgh.
+Beck's 2011 recording, IonSound Project, features the ensemble-in-residence at the University of Pittsburgh.
 His music on this recording has been described as "uplifting, buoyant and ... emotional and sensitive to both the performer and the listener."
 In addition, critic Andrew Sigler finds Beck's music "rhythmically intricate, and makes nods to the past while sitting squarely in the present. … Though architecturally rigorous, Beck writes clearly and without pretense[.]"

 Never Final, Never Gone

-Beck's third innova CD, Never Final, Never Gone (2008), features a variety of chamber and vocal music.
+Beck's third innova recording, Never Final, Never Gone (2008), features a variety of chamber and vocal music.

 pause and feel and hark

-His second CD, pause and feel and hark, released in May 2006, includes Black Water, a monodrama based on the novel by Joyce Carol Oates.
+His second recording, pause and feel and hark, released in May 2006, includes Black Water, a monodrama based on the novel by Joyce Carol Oates.
 Black Water received its Australian concert premiere at the 2012 Adelaide Fringe Festival.
-The stage premiere of this monodrama was produced by the Center for Contemporary Opera at Symphony Space on April 29, 2016 in New York City.
+The stage premiere of this monodrama was produced by the Center for Contemporary Opera at Symphony Space on April 29, 2016, in New York City.

 Wave

-In 2004, Wave – a Slovak Radio Symphony Orchestra CD devoted to Beck's music – was released on the Innova label.
+In 2004, Wave – a Slovak Radio Symphony Orchestra recording devoted to Beck's music – was released on the Innova label.
 This recording includes his four-movement Sinfonietta for string orchestra, "a harmonically inventive, thoroughly engaging work."
 The disc also includes his operatic soliloquy, Death of a Little Girl With Doves, for soprano and orchestra.
 This "deeply attractive" composition is based on the life and letters of the sculptor Camille Claudel.
 The recording of this major work was heralded for its "imperious melodic confidence, fluent emotional command and yielding tenderness."